c4arl0s/2TheBasicsRysGitTutorial/README.md

 ```

 - This display only  the blue.html history.
-- Notice that the initial Create index page commit is missing, since blue.html did't exist in that snapshot.
+- Notice that the initial Create index page commit is missing, since blue.html didn't exist in that snapshot.

 # 	* [Conclusion](https://github.com/c4arl0s/2TheBasicsRysGitTutorial#2-the-basics---content)